 In 2008, the first Erin Davis - Women in Media bursary was awarded to a student at Erin's alma mater, Loyalist College.
 This annual award was established by Erin and her family, in part to recognize and assist promising media students.

 Erin now lives on Vancouver Island with Rob, her husband of 29 years.
-Although she's no longer part of the CHFI morning show, she is still affiliated with Rogers Media and plans to participate in several radio projects in coming months.
-She does freelance corporate and commercial voicework and has also begun work on a book, due to be published in early 2019.
+She is currently filling in hosting middays on CHFI's sister station in Victoria, Ocean 98.5.
+She also does freelance corporate and commercial voicework and is also working on a book, due to be published in early 2019.

-Erin's retirement from morning radio comes approximately 18 months after their beloved 24-year-old daughter Lauren died in her sleep of unknown causes in May 2015.
+Erin's retirement from morning radio came approximately 18 months after their beloved 24-year-old daughter Lauren died in her sleep of unknown causes in May 2015.
 Erin and Rob's future plans include frequent trips back to Ontario so they can continue to spend time with their son-in-law Phil and his beautiful boy Colin.